Artist Credit: Kenta Miyakawa

 Students

-The entry fee for students is free up to a maximum of 5 entries.
-Students MUST currently be enrolled in school and provide a current Student ID card at the time of entry.
+Students are free up to a maximum of five entries.
+Students MUST be currently enrolled in a full-time program and able to provide a current Student ID card at the time of entry.

 Submission Guidelines